 After I completed the food shopping, I laid out all the fruit and veg on the bench, alongside the containers (I think I’ll be buying some more!), and started chopping.
 I referred to my meal plan as I went so I knew how to prepare the veg for the different meals e.g. chopped carrot as well as carrot sticks for snacking, grated zucchini, sliced leek etc.

 I submerged the carrots in water so they didn’t dry out.
 I left a few carrots whole (as I often add them to recipes to boost the veggies in a meal) and left the salad leaves in the bag.

 Because I love to label (!!)
 I then labelled all the containers using washi tape, and made sure to record the date and how many of each item was in the container e.g. 3 leeks 2/8.

-I have used this system for the week and am so far loving it!
+I have used this system for a few weeks now and am loving it so far!
 That half hour of preparation has helped enormously for quickly putting together meals for the week.
 I haven’t noticed a difference in the level of freshness, as the container really seals it in.
-Hoping to keep this new process up!

 What do you do to be more organised with meals during a busy week?